-2. All monitoring instruments and equipment shall be calibrated and maintained in accordance with manufacturers' specifications to ensure accurate measurements.
+III.F.2.
+All monitoring instruments and equipment shall be calibrated and maintained in accordance with manufacturers' specifications to ensure accurate measurements.
 Additionally, records of calibration shall be retained for at least 3 years and made available upon request.

-3. LUP Type 2 and 3 dischargers shall perform pH analysis on-site with a calibrated pH meter using a U.S. EPA acceptable test method.
+III.F.3.
+Risk Type 2 and 3 dischargers shall perform pH analysis on-site with a calibrated pH meter using a U.S. EPA acceptable test method.

-4. LUP Type 2 and 3 dischargers shall perform turbidity analysis using a calibrated turbidity meter (turbidimeter), either on-site or at a State Water Board Environmental Laboratory Accreditation Program (ELAP) laboratory.
-Acceptable test methods include Standard Method 2130 or U.S. EPA Method 180.1.
+III.F.4.
+Risk Type 2 and 3 dischargers shall perform turbidity analysis using a calibrated turbidity meter (turbidimeter), either on-site or at a State Water Board Environmental Laboratory Accreditation Program (ELAP)-accredited laboratory.
+Acceptable test methods include Standard Method 2130 B or U.S. EPA Method 180.1.

-5. All analyses of laboratory-analyzed parameters shall be sent to and conducted at a laboratory recognized by the State Water Board Environmental Laboratory Accreditation Program (ELAP), with the exception of field analysis conducted by the discharger for turbidity and pH.
+III.F.5.
+All analyses of laboratory-analyzed parameters shall be sent to and conducted at a laboratory recognized by the State Water Board Environmental Laboratory Accreditation Program (ELAP), with the exception of field analysis conducted by the discharger for turbidity and pH.

-6. LUP dischargers shall assign a value of (0) for all non-visible pollutant analytical results less than the minimum level (reporting limit), as reported by the laboratory, used in calculations required by this permit (e.g., numeric action level and numeric effluent limitation exceedance determinations), so long as a sufficiently sensitive test method was used as evidenced by the reported method detection limit and minimum level.
+III.F.6.
+Linear project dischargers shall assign a value of (0) for all non-visible pollutant analytical results less than the minimum level (reporting limit), as reported by the laboratory, used in calculations required by this Order (e.g., numeric action level and numeric effluent limitation exceedance determinations), so long as a sufficiently sensitive test method was used as evidenced by the reported method detection limit and minimum level.

-G. Exceedance Response Requirements
+III.G.
+Exceedance Response Requirements

-1. LUP discharger are subject to the applicable numeric action levels (NAL) and/or numeric effluent limitations (NELs) based on their LUP Type as shown in Table 5 below.
+III.G.1.
+Linear project dischargers are subject to the applicable numeric action levels and/or numeric effluent limitations based on the Risk Type as shown in Table 5 below.

-Table 5 - Numeric Action Levels and Numeric Limitations
+Table 5 - Numeric Action Levels and Numeric Effluent Limitations